A Masters in Business Innovation for C-Suite Officers

 What makes the MBI different from an MBA?

-programme is highly focused on innovation.
+The Deusto programme is highly focused on innovation.
 Topics such as marketing, operations, finance and human capital are covered from an innovation perspective.
 Other modules are strategy for innovation, innovation processes, leadership for innovation, and entrepreneurship for innovation.

 The programme is aimed at people who want to search for new business opportunities; improve the development, implementation and commercialization of strategic ideas; create a culture that fosters innovation and entrepreneurship within their organization; and try out innovation in practice through the applied innovation project.